solislemuslab/solislemuslab.github.io/pages/people.md

 - [Lareina Liu](https://www.linkedin.com/in/lareina-xiaoyu-liu-90553a140/) (BS Statistics, UW-Madison 2020).
 She is starting ADS Masters Program at USC in Fall 2020
 - Yifan Wu (BS Computer Engineering, UW-Madison)
 - Yuzheng Zhang (BS Computer Sciences, UW-Madison)
 - Yizhou Liu is a junior undergraduate student in Computer Science and in Mathematics.
 He is working on user-friendly open-source software to allow biologist to visualize complex phylogenetic networks.
+He is attending INI program at CMU.

 ---